 Update on Bella:

-If you can help Rescue pay for my treatment I will be ever so grateful.
-I don't understand why anyone would have done this to me, but I know there are many good, caring humans in this world who can help.
-If you can help, please click the "Donate" button above my story and make a donation for my care through PayPal.
+If you can help Rescue pay for my Vet bills I will be ever so grateful.
+I may never have a perfect leg, but I will do the best I can with what I've got and I will be a happy girl.
+My Vet bills so far are not too high considering my condition, only about $600, so if you can help with them, please click the "Donate" button above my story and make a donation for my care through PayPal.
 Please note your donation is for me, Bella.
 Thank you so very much!

 Wags & Kisses,